lpninja/lpninja/README.md

 - 🤔 I’m looking for help with open source projects related to solar energy.
 - 💬 Ask me about solar engineering, design, datalogging for solar power plants, IoT.
 Connecting databases to NFT's.
 - 📫 How to reach me: at solarengineer at gmail
 - ⚡ Fun fact: I once rode my fixed gear bike from Tokyo to Osaka in 3 days and camped along the way.
+I couldn't feel my hand for 2 months after this.